One Day in Cagliari, Sardinia for Culture and History

 Bastione di Saint Remy

-This scenic overlook serves as a great point of the city to soak in the sweeping vistas, discover a trinket or treasure at one of the local vendor booths, and for a moment of pause.
-Learn more here.
+This scenic overlook serves as a great point of the city to soak in the sweeping vistas, and take a moment of pause (you are going to need it if you entered by way of the primary steps!

 Roman Amphitheatre of Cagliari